LLNL/HPCCEA/2022/Rabbit-Kafka/RabbitMQTutorial.md

           print(" [x] Sent 'Hello World!'")
           connection.close()

-w, go to a different compute node or VM, one that doesn't have RabbitMQ installed and that doesn't have your send.py file.
+Now, go to a different compute node or VM, one that does not have RabbitMQ installed and that does not have your send.py file.
 * Install pip (if not already installed) and the Pika Python module, as you did on the node with send.py
 * Create a file called receive.py
     * On the first line of the file, import the pika, sys, and os modules: `import pika, sys, os`